HP Business Outlet

 You know it's supposed to mean more bang for your buck, but for some, the term "refurbished" stirs up more questions than confidence: "Am I buying someone's hand-me-down computer with a few new parts thrown in?"
 "Will the software on my refurbished desktop be out-of-date?"
 "Are the ink cartridges of a refurbished printer less than full?"

 Fortunately, these and other common questions about refurbished products are easily answered, allowing you to make the smartest buy for your technology needs.
 In this article, we'll discuss what refurbished products really are, where they come from, how to buy them, and why refurbished is sometimes the best choice.

 What is "refurbished"?

-At HP, a refurbished solution is offered on just about all product lines: printers, notebooks, desktops, servers, and more.
-They are products that have been returned to HP for a variety of reasons and then put through a rigorous re-manufacturing process.
+At HP, a refurbished solution is offered on just about all product lines: printers, notebooks, desktops, and more.
+They are products that have been returned to HP for a variety of reasons and then put through a a rigorous refurbishment process.